andiigonzalez/Power_Outage_Analysis/README.md

 *Alternative Hypothesis*: The model is unfair.
 The precision for urban outages (group 1) is significantly different than that for rural outages (group 2).

-To analyze the fairness of the model we split the data into our two groups using the "URBAN_DENSITY_NORMALIZED" and "RURAL_DENSITY_NORMALIZED" columns and used the absolute difference in precision between the two groups as our test statistic.
+To analyze the fairness of the model we split the data into our two groups using the `URBAN_DENSITY_NORMALIZED` and `RURAL_DENSITY_NORMALIZED` columns and used the absolute difference in precision between the two groups as our test statistic.

 We performed 10,000 permutations and set a significance level of 0.05.
 Getting as result a p-value of 0.4448, an observed precision for urban areas of 0.76, an observed precision of rural areas of 0.69.
 Making the observed precision difference of 0.0645.